 And then two days later, I was sent a link to this article.

-This is more interesting because the Daily Mail is about as mainstream as you can get in the UK - whatever you think about the newspaper's editorial leanings, this was published as contemporary, newsworthy copy for it's readers.
+This is more interesting because the Daily Mail is about as mainstream as you can get in the UK - whatever you think about the newspaper's editorial leanings, this was published as contemporary, newsworthy copy for its readers.
 The angle is about small firms needing to adhere to the PCI DSS requirements - again, not really news, as right from day one, anyone handling cardholder data has been burdened with a duty of care over it.
-Most small firms either run transactions directly to their bank or via an on-line service like Worldpay, so their main concerns for PCI compliance is to be aware of the risks and take care of the basics, such as
+Most small firms either run transactions directly to their bank or via an online service like Worldpay, so their main concerns for PCI compliance is to be aware of the risks and take care of the basics, such as

-Don't write down, or store in any other form, cardholder details.
-If you need to regularly re-use a customers card details, you'll either need to ask for them again each time, or use your banks 'vault' facilities (based on tokenized card data)
+- Don't write down, or store in any other form, cardholder details.
+If you need to regularly re-use a customers card details, you'll either need to ask for them again each time or use your banks 'vault' facilities (based on tokenized card data)

 - Check you Pin Entry Device regularly and don't let anyone tamper with it.
 Card skimming is still one of the biggest card theft opportunities - see this video for the basics.
-In the UK, Chip and PIN has significantly reduced the risk but in the US and other parts of the world where card handling checks are limited to a superficial signature (that is rarely even checked against the card), card skimming still pays dividends.
-Of course, just because Track 1 data from a card is stolen in the UK, the card can still be cloned and used anywhere in the world where Chip and PIN is not enforced.
+In the UK, Chip and PIN have significantly reduced the risk but in the US and other parts of the world where card handling checks are limited to a superficial signature (that is rarely even checked against the card), card skimming still pays dividends.
+Of course, just because Track 1 data from a card is stolen in the UK, the card can still be cloned and used anywhere in the world where Chip and PIN are not enforced.

 - Make sure you are learning from the PCI DSS - work to use as many of the measures as you can.
 Even if you are using an online service to process a card payment transaction, the PC used to enter the details could be compromised by a key logger or other malware designed to steal data.
-Hardening your systems in line with Best Practice checklist guidance, Firewalling, Anti Virus, File Integrity Monitoring and Logging will all ensure your systems are secure and that you have the visibility of potential security threats before they can be used to steal card data.
+Hardening your systems in line with Best Practice checklist guidance, Firewalling, Anti Virus, File Integrity Monitoring and Event Log Management will all ensure your systems are secure and that you have the visibility of potential security threats before they can be used to steal card data.

 If you can follow some of these basic steps then you'll be able to ensure that your company doesn't end up as headline news for the next card data theft story.